 The likelihood is, you’ve got friends and family who have bought cars themselves and plenty of parents have probably been asked ‘what’s the best first car for my 17-year-old child?’ so they’ll be expecting to get involved.
 Make sure you use this to your advantage and take on board any expertise they might have!
 There will be things to look out for when buying your first car that you may not even have thought of.

-If you’re lucky enough to know someone who really knows their cars, getting them to come along and help check out the vehicles you’re looking at when you first buy can be hugely helpful as well!
+If you’re looking for the best car for 17 year old drivers and are lucky enough to know someone who really knows their cars, getting them to come along and check out the vehicles you’re looking at can be hugely helpful as well!